Reclaiming Our Health: Germ Theory Exposed

 No alleged disease-causing viruses have ever been observed with an electron microscope in humans or animals or in their body fluids, such as blood and saliva.
 They have only been photographed in cell cultures in which damaged cells start to disintegrate – releasing all kinds of virus-like particles, including exosomes.

-Left: an exosome inside a cell.
-Right: ‘Covid-19 virus’ inside a cell. (odysee.com)
+Left: an exosome-containing vesicle inside a cell.
+Right: a ‘Covid-19 virus’ inside a cell. (odysee.com)

 To prove that a virus causes disease, scientists administer fluid thought to contain it to laboratory animals such as mice or monkeys.
 If the animals show any ill effects, these are blamed on the virus.
 For example, monkeys are tied up in a vacuum chamber and ‘measles-infected’ fluids are pumped into their trachea and lungs through a tube in their noses; any tissue damage is then attributed to the measles virus, rather than to the abuse they have suffered.